 The long-term effects of itraconazole on bone growth in children are unknown.
-In three toxicology studies using rats, itraconazole induced bone defects at dosage levels as low as 20 mg/kg/day (0.5 times the MRHD of 400 mg based on body surface area comparisons).
-The induced defects included reduced bone plate activity, thinning of the zona compacts of the large bones, and increased bone fragility.
-At a dosage level of 80 mg/kg/day (2 times the MRHD) based on body surface area comparisons) over 1 year or 160 mg/kg/day (4 times the MRHD based on body surface area comparisons) for 6 months, itraconazole induced small tooth pulp with hypocellular appearance in some rats.
+In three toxicology studies using rats, itraconazole induced bone defects at dosage levels as low as 20 mg/kg/day (2.5 times the MRHD).
+The induced defects included reduced bone plate activity, thinning of the zona compacta of the large bones, and increased bone fragility.
+At a dosage level of 80 mg/kg/day (10 times the MRHD) over 1 year or 160 mg/kg/day (20 times the MRHD) for 6 months, itraconazole induced small tooth pulp with hypocellular appearance in some rats.